-4. Marine Patrol: The Marine Patrol Program is responsible for the enforcement of all laws and regulations for the protection, propagation, preservation or conservation of all saltwater aquatic life in the marine area, which includes over 1,080 square miles of state and federal waters, 369 miles of shoreline and 66,933 acres of marsh and land associated with the three coastal counties - Harrison, Hancock and Jackson.
-This office also enforces the MDMR regulations which are devised to ensure the protection, preservation and conservation of Mississippi's seafood, aquatic life and associated coastal wetlands habitats.
-Marine Patrol also carries out state and federal laws pertaining to boating safety and provides emergency assistance to boaters.
 5. Administrative Services: The Finance and Administration Program is designed to provide operational support and perform as an integral part of all other program efforts of the MDMR, including the Office of the Executive Director and the Advisory Commission on Marine Resources.
 Services are provided through the Finance and Administration Office or through functions that report directly to the Executive Director.
 Administrative services include Human Resources, Public Affairs and Finance and Administration.

 6. Coastal Restoration and Resiliency: The mission of this program is to develop a plan to restore Mississippi coastal resources and to provide for healthy and resilient communities and economies in the coastal area.
-This mission is accomplished through the following areas: Coastal Impact Assistance Program, Boating Infrastructure Grant Program, Clean Vessel Act, Gulf of Mexico Alliance and Mississippi Gulf Coast National Heritage Area.
+This mission is accomplished through the following areas: Coastal Impact Assistance Program, Boating Infrastructure Grant Program, Boat Access Program, Clean Vessel Act, Gulf of Mexico Alliance and Mississippi Gulf Coast National Heritage Area.

-7. Grand Bay National Estuarine Research Reserve: The mission of Grand Bay NERR is to practice and promote informed stewardship of the NERR and Mississippi coastal resources through innovative research, education and training.
-It was established in 1999 under the provisions of the Coastal Zone Management Act of 1972 and is one of 28 research reserves in the U.S. The NERR is managed through a unique local, state and federal partnership designed to promote estuarine research and education.
-It sits on 18,400 acres and is situated in southeast Jackson County.
+7. Grand Bay National Estuarine Research Reserve (GNDNERR): The mission of the GNDNERR is to be a leader in science and outreach, in service to our community.
+It was designated in 1999 under the provisions of the Coastal Zone Management Act of 1972 allowing for the National Estuarine Research Reserve System and is one of 30 research reserves in the U.S. The GNDNERR program is managed by the MDMR in partnership with NOAA's Office for Coastal Management and is co-located with the US Fish and Wildlife Service's Grand Bay National Wildlife Refuge.
+The GNDNERR is 18,062 acres of marshlands and wet pine savanna located in southeast Jackson County.

 8. Gulf of Mexico Energy Security Act (GOMESA): The Gulf of Mexico Energy Security Act of 2006 created a revenue sharing model for oil and gas producing Gulf States.
-The revenue sharing provision is to provide resources to costal states to offset the potentially harmful effects of energy production within and adjacent to the Gulf of Mexico, such as coastal erosion, habitat degradation, and natural resources depletion.
+The revenue sharing provision is to provide resources to costal states to offset the potentially harmful effects of energy production within and adjacent to the Gulf of Mexico, such as coastal erosion, habitat degradation and natural resources depletion.